-Although $\Sigma m_\nu$ can be inferred for IO in a similar manner, NO is preferred over IO with a Bayes factor of $110$.
-The above constraint corresponds to a determination of $\Sigma m_\nu$ with $10\%$ precision.
-The inferred value is close to the lower bound implied by neutrino oscillation experiments for NO, indicating that the neutrino mass spectrum is strongly hierarchical.
-We obtain a lower bound on the ratio of the heaviest to the lightest masses, $m_3/m_1>3.7$ (95\% limit), implying that $m_3$ accounts for most of the total mass.
-This result disfavors theoretical models that predict a quasi-degenerate spectrum, in which the three mass eigenvalues are nearly equal due to a small mass splitting arising from symmetry breaking \citep{lattanzi20}.
 However, we note that our cosmological constraint favors a very small $\Sigma m_\nu$ compared to the oscillation-based lower limit.
 Even for NO, our $95\%$ upper limit of 0.0550~eV is smaller than the $95\%$ lower limit of 0.058~eV from neutrino oscillation experiments.
 Our cosmological upper limit and the oscillation-based lower limit show a mild tension at the $2.2\sigma$ ($3.6\sigma$) level for NO (IO).
 While such a neutrino mass tension has been noted in previous studies, it was argued that it could be resolved by removing the large-scale E-mode data \citep{jhaveri25}.
 In this work, we identify the mild tension independently of large-scale E-mode measurements.
 This suggests that the tension may originate from systematic errors in the BAO data or from new physics.
-For example, neutrino decay may change the ``effective'' neutrino mass inferred from cosmological data.
-Long-range forces between dark matter particles might even make the effective neutrino mass negative by enhancing matter clustering \citep{craig24}.
+For example, neutrino decay may change the ``effective'' neutrino mass inferred from cosmological data and solve the neutrino mass tension \citep{abellan26}.
+Long-range forces between dark matter particles might even make the effective neutrino mass negative by enhancing matter clustering \citep{craig24}, although other work argues that similar interactions can instead suppress structure growth, implying a different impact on inferred $\Sigma m_\nu$ \citep{costa25}.
 In this study, we impose a prior that restricts the neutrino mass to positive values, and investigating the results obtained with a prior that allows negative masses is left for future work.
-Alternatively, $\Lambda$CDM cosmology may require modification, and the dynamical dark energy model offers one possible solution \citep{elbers25_mnu}.
-This neutrino mass tension provides an independent indication of possible physics beyond $\Lambda$CDM, in either particle physics or cosmology.
+Alternatively, $\Lambda$CDM cosmology may require modification, and the dynamical dark energy model offers one possible solution \citep{ahlen25, elbers25_mnu}.
+When we treat $w_0$, $w_a$, and $\Sigma m_\nu$ as free parameters following Section \ref{sec:dde} and Section \ref{sec:mnu} and constrain these parameters using CMB (w/o lowE), BAO, and $\xHI(z)$ data, we obtain a $95\%$ upper limit of $\Sigma m_\nu<0.141~\mathrm{eV}$ (Figure \ref{fig:mnu_1d_dde}).
+This upper limit is larger than the lower limit from neutrino oscillation experiments and is consistent with the CMB (w/ lowE) result of \citet{elbers25_mnu}, indicating that both the CMB-BAO tension and neutrino mass tension can be alleviated by dynamical dark energy.
+Although the origin is still not clear, this neutrino mass tension provides an independent indication of possible physics beyond $\Lambda$CDM, in either particle physics or cosmology.